California Legislature OKs plan aimed at in-person learning - WTMJ

 “As a former math teacher for 13 years, we know that that’s the place we need our kids to be, but we’re afraid because you’re asking to put our own lives at risk and to put our families’ lives at risk,” said Assemblywoman Cristina Garcia, a Democrat from Bell Gardens in Los Angeles County.

-Nearly every lawmaker voted for the bill on Thursday, but many did so reluctantly, arguing the bill is took weak.
+Nearly every lawmaker voted for the bill on Thursday, but many did so reluctantly, arguing it’s too weak.

 Republicans in the state Senate tried to amend the bill to say schools must offer at least three days per week of in-person learning, but Democrats in the majority rejected it.